 Where Can I See a Volcano in Costa Rica?

-Costa Rica has many volcanoes to see.
+Costa Rica has many volcanoes!
+Some are even active!
 The most popular volcanoes that are easily accessible are Arenal, Irazu and Poas.
+All three of these volcanoes have their own national park making it easy to see these awesome forces of nature.

 What is Rainy Season in Costa Rica Like?